 Jensen stared at them all with eyes that felt like they were wide enough to swallow the rest of his face.
 Soften him up for what?

 "Look, lads," one of them said.
 "I think we've scared him."
 He lumbered up to Jensen, more than big enough to loom over him.
-"Should of thought of that before deciding to try your hand at rebellion, hey?"
+"Should have thought of that before deciding to try your hand at rebellion, hey?"

 "Oh, god," Jensen managed, and was willing to admit to himself that it sounded more like a whimper than anything else.